Seteco/Somorrostro/Updating-Netdata.md

 The update procedure depends on how you installed it:

-## How downloaded it from github using git
+## You downloaded it from github using git

 If you installed netdata by downloading from github and running our `netdata-installer.sh`, you can just install it again, over the old installation.
 Your configuration will not be touched.